iandreafc/distinctiveness/docs/functions.md

-Two more functions are provided to calculate distinctiveness base on node and edge attributes.
+##### Two more functions are provided to calculate distinctiveness based on node and edge attributes.

 **`dc_nodeattribute(G, attname, alpha = 1, measures=["D1", "D2", "D3", "D4", "D5"])`**  : calculates distinctiveness centrality for directed and undirected graphs, separating the contribution of each node, based on a specific attribute (such as *gender*).